mtellal/bgp/doc.md

 - https://fr.wikipedia.org/wiki/IEEE_802.1Q
 - https://www.youtube.com/watch?v=hD0fBfYIoDU

 We saw previously what a LAN, MAN and WAN is.
-Now it's time to understand what a VLAN is and what it is used for.
+Now it's time to understand what is a VLAN and what it is used for.

 ### What is a VLAN ?
 - A way to segment a LAN network into multiples virtual networks (ex: services sales, marketing ...)
 - The switchs add a 802.1Q format header of 4 bytes.
 - VLAN and subnetworking are 2 differents way to divide a network
-- A TAG ID is placed inside the frame and have a max value of 4096
+- A TAG ID is placed inside the frame and have a max value of 4096 (12 bits reserved)
 - Defined in 802.1Q standard
+- To connects two hosts with differents vlan we need a router (with a trunk port)

 ### What it is used for ?
 - minimize the brodcast load traffic on a network